-After you file your federal income tax refund, it can take days if not weeks before your refund check arrives in the mail, or credits your bank account via direct deposit.
-During that time you might second guess yourself wondering if the IRS received your paper tax forms, or if that free e-file you sent late Sunday night was received.
-For some time now the IRS has provided a federal income tax refund status online check tool called "Where's My Refund?"
+It can take weeks before your federal income tax refund check arrives in the mail, or credits your bank account via direct deposit.
+During that time you might second guess yourself wondering if the IRS received your paper tax forms, or if that free E-File you sent late Sunday night was received.
+The IRS provides a 2014 income tax refund status online check tool called "Where's My Refund?"
 Here's how you can use this tool to check your federal income tax refund status.

 Where's My Refund?